Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 \subsubsection{Output Layer}

-The output layer transforms the reservoir state back to the macroscopic domain.
-Here we assume a fully connected layer, such that all the $N_{res}$ reservoir nodes are weighted and connected to $N_{ch}$ nodes of the macroscopic network.
-This layer practically expresses the synaptic connectivity between the different nodes of the network.
-It is assumed that this transformation is purely linear, taking in consideration that the overall nonlinearity of the model is dominated by the reservoir layer.
-The relation of the output layer is given by:
+The output layer transforms the reservoir state back to the macroscopic domain and is described by Eq. \eqref{eq: output}.
+Here, we assume a fully connected layer, such that all the $N_{res}$ reservoir nodes are weighted and connected to all the $N_{ch}$ nodes of the macroscopic network.
+This layer expresses the synaptic connectivity between the different nodes of the network.
+It is assumed that this transformation is purely linear, taking into consideration that the overall nonlinearity of the model is dominated by the reservoir layer.
+Unlike $\mathcal{W}_{in}$, $\mathcal{W}_{res}$ and $\hat{\mathcal{S}}$, which are matrices with random and constrained elements, $\mathcal{W}_{out}$ has no constraints on the values of its elements, rather its values are learned during the training by using a Lasso regression (Eq. \eqref{eq: lasso regression}).